nodejs/node/doc/api/tls.markdown

 authorized or not.
 It is up to the user to test `tlsSocket.authorized` to see if the server certificate was signed by one of the specified CAs.
 If `tlsSocket.authorized === false` then the error can be found in `tlsSocket.authorizationError`.
-Also if ALPN or NPN was used - you can check `tlsSocket.alpnProtocol` or `tlsSocket.npnProtocol` for the negotiated protocol.
+Also, if ALPN or NPN was used you can check `tlsSocket.alpnProtocol` or `tlsSocket.npnProtocol` for the negotiated protocol.